Second Stadtholderless Period: The stadtholderate of William III

 This grand consensus, however, was not the product of slavish sycophancy of courtiers, but of a genuine intellectual agreement in Dutch government circles that this was the right policy to follow, at least in the foreign policy field.
 It did not necessarily extend to the domestic policy field in all respects, and this may explain the course of events after William's sudden death in early 1702.

 Succession to William III

-When he died, William was King of England, Scotland and Ireland.
+When he died, William was King of England (which included Wales), Scotland and Ireland.
 The Bill of Rights 1689 and the Act of Settlement 1701 firmly placed the succession in these kingdoms in the hands of his sister-in-law and cousin Anne.
 The succession to his other titles and offices was not that clear, however.
 As he was childless, William had to make provisions in his last will and testament to prevent any uncertainty.
 Indeed, he made John William Friso, Prince of Orange, head of the cadet branch of Nassau-Dietz of the family, his general heir, both privately and politically.